-I did a tutorial on how I make faces, but some people have to have an idea down with a plan before they worry about looks (I do both).
-For those that work this way, you can scroll down to my tutorial and examples.
+I did a tutorial on how I make faces, but some people must have a plan before they worry about looks.
+For those that work this way, this tutorial is for you.
 If you’d rather make a face first and build from there, just head on over to my Facial Creation Guide and then come on back.
 We’ll leave a candle burning for you.

 - The Alignment System